Lucy Engelman & Daniel Mullen

 Here's their story:

-Lucy, has something rather special, it's called Synesthesia.
-Synesthesia can take many different forms; from tasting colours to smelling sounds, etc. In Lucy's case, when she sees or thinks about time and numbers (days of the week, months, hours, years) as well as letters /words or even hears someone's name, she experiences a different colour before her mind's eye.
-Additionally, time is spatial and coloured related ie: the days of the week, months, years, all have a coloured location in space and a shifting orientation.
+Synesthesia is an involuntary sensory experience that takes many different forms; from tasting colours to smelling sounds, etc. In Lucy's case, when she sees or thinks about time and numbers (days of the week, months, hours, years) as well as letters/words ie a person’s name, she experiences a different colour sequence in her mind's eye.
+Additionally, time is spatial and coloured related, as in the days of the week, months, years, all have a coloured location in space and a shifting orientation.
 Essentially, she has an ever changing complex and luminous filter to view the abstract concepts of our world.
 The technical names of these types of Synesthesia are: Spatial-Temporal Synesthesia, Spatial Sequence Synesthesia and Number Form as well as Grapheme Colour.
-If you don't have Synethesia, it can be hard to imagine what it's like.
-Daniel himself doesn't have it, he unknowingly developed a way of painting that, according to Lucy, is the closest visualization she's ever seen of her experience regarding coloured letters, numbers and time.
-Recently, they've begun to conceptualize a series of works in which they create a visual representation of time in numbers from all kinds of varying orientations and so on.
+Daniel himself doesn't have it, but he unknowingly developed a way of painting that is the closest visualization Lucy has ever seen of her experience regarding coloured letters, numbers and time.
+Recently, they’ve created a series of works in which they build a visual representation of time in numbers from all kinds of varying orientations and so on.
 This project will be developing over the coming years.